piotrmski/w16asm/README.md

 - a **directive** name and arguments, or
 - **data declaration**.

-Whitespace must separate statements, arguments, and instruction or directive names from their arguments.
+Whitespace must separate statements and all parts of a statement.
 Whitespace includes newline characters, therefore a single statement may span multiple lines of assembly code.

 Any line of assembly code may end with a **comment** starting with a semicolon `;`.